 - Slice the biscuits into halves and layer with the strawberries and whipped cream.

-- Patriotic Parfait: Donkey from Shrek truly believed that parfait was the ideal dessert, and we’d have to agree.
+- Patriotic Parfait: Donkey from Shrek truly believed that parfait was the ideal dessert, and we’d have to agree because we love this berry-filled treat.
 Mix together an 8 oz carton of yogurt with 1/2 tsp of vanilla extract and 4 oz of Cool Whip.
 In each glass, start the bottom layer with strawberries, then the whipped mixture, then blueberries or blackberries.
 Continue to layer until each glass is filled to the top.

 - Firework Fruit Kebobs: Alternate blueberries, banana, watermelon, strawberries, and raspberries on a skewer for a healthier alternative to traditional sweets.

 - Sugar Cookies: Sugar cookies are easy-to-make, and with a little extra decoration, it steps up the game a little!
 Grab a star-shaped cookie cutter to make a festive star, and with glossy icing, everyone is sure to come back for just one more!

 - Jell-O Pie: Prepare red Jell-o (strawberry, cherry, cranberry, or tropical fusion) according to box instructions.
 Pour into graham cracker crust; refrigerate 5 to 10 min or until set but not firm.
 Add a layer of Cool Whip, then repeat with blue Jell-o (berry blue or jolly rancher blue raspberry flavor).
 Put in the fridge until set, then serve with whipped cream and fresh fruit!